TanayaMehta003/asic-design-class/README.md

 # Day-4: Pre-layout timing analysis and importance of good clock tree

-## Section 4: Custom Inverter Cell Integration and Validation
+Custom Inverter Cell Integration and Validation

 ### 1. Fix DRC Errors and Verify Layout Readiness
    - **Objective**: Correct minor DRC (Design Rule Check) errors to ensure the layout aligns with standard requirements and is ready for integration.